- COVID-19 Information

-	Acitretin makes those taking it more sensitive to the effects of UV light, including the sun.
-Therefore, it is sensible to reduce exposure to UV light (including sunlight and sunbeds) and to use suncream when going outside.
+Acitretin makes people who take it more sensitive to the effects of UV light, including the sun which means that you will get sun burn quicker than you may have done previously.
+Therefore, it is sensible to reduce exposure to UV light (including sunlight and sunbeds) and to use a high factor suncream (e.g. SPF 30+) and wear a hat when going outside.
 In people who are diabetic, acitretin can alter the way the body processes glucose, meaning that blood sugar levels should be closely monitored.

 If you have been prescribed acitretin for treatment of your psoriasis, you may be asked to take part in the British Association of Dermatologists Biologics Interventions Register (BADBIR).
 This register is to compare the safety of different treatments for psoriasis and to see how well they work.